nasav18/Optimizing-Diabetes-Classification-Addressing-Data-Imbalance-and-Feature-Skewness-through-ML-XAI/README.md

 # Libraries required
-1. Pandas: For data wrangling and pre-processing.
+1. *Pandas:* For data wrangling and pre-processing.
-2. Numpy: For defining mathematical functions to handle skewed features.
+2. *Numpy:* For defining mathematical functions to handle skewed features.
-3. Matplotlib: To visualize insights from the dataset.
+3. *Matplotlib:* To visualize insights from the dataset.
-4. Scikit-learn: To train, deploy and develop machine learning models.
+4. *Scikit-learn:* To train, deploy and develop machine learning models.
-5. Shap: To explain the predictions of our classifiers.
+5. *Shap:* To explain the predictions of our classifiers.

 # Methodology and files

 ![Diabetes Chart](./Images/methodology.png)

 The following files have been uploaded to this repository:
-1) Data_processing_and_EDA.ipynb : This colab notebook comprises of python scripts to preprocess and visualize insights from the AAQoL Dataset.
+1. *Data_processing_and_EDA.ipynb:* This Colab notebook contains Python scripts for preprocessing and extracting insights from the AAQoL Dataset through exploratory data analysis (EDA).
-2) Diabetes_Prediction_Internship.ipynb: This colab notebook is the entire compilation of this research work.
+2. *Diabetes_Prediction_Internship.ipynb:* This comprehensive Colab notebook compiles the entire body of work conducted in this research, including methodologies, model implementations, and results.
-3) Feature_selection_and_final_results_of_AAQoL_dataset.ipynb: This colab notebook consists of python scripts to execute and implement feature selection of top 20, 40 and 60 features on the AAQoL dataset.
+3. *Feature_selection_and_final_results_of_AAQoL_dataset.ipynb:* This Colab notebook implements Python scripts for feature selection, focusing on the top 20, 40, and 60 features of the AAQoL dataset to optimize model performance.
-4) PID_Dataset_and_XAI.ipynb: This colab notebook consists of python scripts to validate our methodology from scratch on the PIMA Indian Diabetes Dataset.
-These python scripts also visualises the predictions of ML models by leveraging Explainable-AI techniques.
+4. *PID_Dataset_and_XAI.ipynb:* This notebook validates the proposed methodology on the Pima Indian Diabetes Dataset (PIDD).
+Additionally, it includes Python scripts that apply Explainable AI (XAI) techniques to visualize and interpret the predictions of machine learning models.

 # Results